-- 2. The financial position, cash flow budget, cash-backed reserve/accumulated surplus, asset management and basic service delivery targets are approved as set out in the following tables: - (A) Budgeted Financial Position as contained in Table A6 OF MTREF - (B) Budgeted Cash Flows as contained in Table A7 OF MTREF - (C) Cash backed reserves and accumulated surplus reconciliation as contained in Table A8 OF MTREF - (D) Asset management as contained in Table A9 of MTREF - (E) Basic service delivery measurement as contained in Table A10 OF MTREF - 3.
-Tariffs and charges reflected in Annexure B are approved for the budget Year 2022/2023. - 4.
-The amended Budget related policies as detailed in Annexure C are approved for the budget year 2022/2023. - 5.
-The deficit for 2022/2023 annual budget be funded from the reserves from the bank.
+- (E) The financial position, cash flow budget, cash-backed reserve/accumulated surplus, asset management and basic service delivery targets are approved as set out in the following tables: - (F) Budgeted Financial Position as contained in Table A6 OF MTREF - (G) Budgeted Cash Flows as contained in Table A7 OF MTREF - (H) Cash backed reserves and accumulated surplus reconciliation as contained in Table A8 OF MTREF - (I) Asset management as contained in Table A9 of MTREF - (J) Basic service delivery measurement as contained in Table A10 OF MTREF - (K) The deficit for 2024/2025 annual budget be funded from the reserves from the bank. - 2.
+That the proposed tariffs for the Annual 2024/25 MTREF be Approved. - 3.
+That Council approve the following reviewed budget related policies: - Investment policy - Cost containment policy - Credit control & debt collection policy. - Tariff policy. - Property rates policy - Asset management policy